The importannce of Data-driven content

 The second stage in using data to fine tune your content creation strategy involves auditing your website and social media channels to ensure that they are properly calibrated to achieve maximum visibility.
 Even if you research your audience diligently, it won't matter much if your digital assets are poorly structured, or you are failing to combat the strategies of your main competitors.

 Start by analysing general traffic to your various sites and channels.
 And pay close attention to branded keywords that are specific to the products you sell.
-If these aren’t performing well, that’s a major problem, and one that needs to be addressed urgently.
+If these are not performing well, that's a major problem, and one that needs to be addressed urgently.
 Branded keywords are the core of your online identity.
 They are the terms that engaged customers use to find your site.
 If they send people elsewhere, that will be a huge drain on your potential traffic.

 Additionally, carry out thorough analysis of what your competitors are doing.
 Remember that every keyword you use is a contested space.
 You don't own keywords, and you have no right to high page rankings.
 Other companies with similar sales pitches will be seeking to dominate the same search space, so it's vital to know what methods they are using, and which ones are most successful.